Please screenshot this page and send it to info@mim-essay.com

 french student visa

-Whether you require a for France or not is dependent on the fact that whether or not you are an EU national.
+Whether you require a French student visa or not is dependent on whether or not you are an EU national.

 1. Stays equal to, or shorter than 90 days